I am a professional translator from English and French into Italian, which is my native language.

 Fields of expertise

 When you translate a patent, you are required to adhere to a strict procedure and to follow specific rules with the utmost precision and thoroughness.
 For example, the target text in Italian has to replicate the structure of the source text: everything contained in the original document, down to the last comma, has to be into the final text as well.

-So far, I have translated patents in the hundreds and in the most diverse fields: the mechanical, chemical, confectionery, pharmaceutical, textile, automotive, medical and food-related industries.
+So far, I have translated over 700 patents in the most diverse fields: the mechanical, chemical, confectionery, pharmaceutical, textile, automotive, medical and food-related industries.